mimblewimble/grin-rfcs/text/0000-early-payment-proofs.md

   - `sender_address`
   - `timestamp`
   - `memo`
+The receiver will sign this data either in the first round of RSR flow, or the second round of SRS flow.
+In the latter case, the sender can use the slate fields `amount` and `memo` to set suggested values for the receiver to use.
+The `timestamp` should correspong to the time of signature generation.

 For consistency with the old proof type, the amount is again limited to 7 bytes.
 The witness is a triple (s,i,C) where i is the MMR index of an on-chain kernel K with commitment C,